vishakayadav/Pipelines/README.md

 Inside the `App/` directory, there is a simple node.js application.
 Go ahead and setup the app locally by running `npm install` inside the App/ directory.

+Before we make any changes to code, let's run `git checkout master`, which will make sure we can git things to the master branch, otherwise, by default, our commits will be to a detached head.

 Run the command: `npm start`, you should see output that looks something like:

 ```